-J. For individuals with Temporary Protected Status (TPS)
+G. For individuals with Temporary Protected Status (TPS)

-If you have been granted Temporary Protected Status and you are applying for advance parole, mail Form I-131 to the Vermont Service Center, regardless of where you live in the United States.
+If you have been granted Temporary Protected Status and you are applying for advance parole, mail Form I-131 to the Vermont Service Center, regardless of where you live in the U.S.

-USCIS Vermont Service Center Attn: I-131 75 Lower Welden Street St. Albans, VT 05479-0001 K. For beneficiaries outside the United States making the request on humanitarian grounds, of a Private Bill, or in removal proceedings:
+USCIS Vermont Service Center Attn: I-131 75 Lower Welden Street St. Albans, VT 05479-0001

+H. For beneficiaries outside the U.S. making the request on humanitarian grounds, of a Private Bill, and in removal proceedings: